wario-land/HackVault/tutorials/patch-feature.md

 Here is an explanation of elements not already covered by example 2:

+**@EntryFunctionSymbol**: an optional identifier to tell the WL4Editor the entry point of the whole patch. sometimes, you may want to put multiple functions in one patch file, using sub-routine methods to make the code more read-able. you can just put the function name there without the braces after the identifier to make it works. since C programming language standard does not allowed function overwrite, so the same function name can only appear once in the same file.

 **struct OAM\_REC {...} / struct ENTITY\_REC {...}**: We define structs for interfacing with structure arrays in RAM.
 These 2 structure formats are mostly known, and we only need to give names to fields which are used in our code.
 The rest can be padded with byte arrays.

 **#define OAM ((volatile struct OAM\_REC\*) 0x3000964) / #define ENTITIES (...)**: These preprocessor symbols allow us to access the OAM and Entity arrays at their location in RAM.
 They are marked "volatile" to ensure that the compiler does not attempt to remove any code that uses these symbols.
 The optimizer might try to remove that code if it cannot detect that it is being used for IO.